 Let me know if you like this type of episode by responding to me on Twitter (@tferriss) or Facebook.
 Please let me know if you want more, never want to hear this type of podcast again, or suggest another question you’d like me to answer.

 Want to learn more about morning routines from a world-class entrepreneur?
 Listen to my two-part conversation with Tony Robbins.
 In the episodes below, we discuss Tony’s use of cryotherapy, his daily priming ritual, and how to get out of a slump.
-(Stream the episodes below or right-click here for part 1 and here for part 2 to download.)

 This podcast is also brought to you by Wealthfront.
 Wealthfront is a massively disruptive (in a good way) set-it-and-forget-it investing service, led by technologists from places like Apple and world-famous investors.
 It has exploded in popularity in the last 2 years and now has more than $2.5B under management.
 In fact, some of my good investor friends in Silicon Valley have millions of their own money in Wealthfront.
 Why?
 Because you can get services previously limited to the ultra-wealthy and only pay pennies on the dollar for them, and it’s all through smarter software instead of retail locations and bloated sales teams.